Yffum/bike-balance-app/README.md

 ## How to Install

-1. Download and unzip the latest release.
+1. Download the latest release.

-2. Move folder to desired install location.
+2. Unzip and move folder to desired install location.

 3. Open `Bike Balance.exe`

+For further instructions, reference the

 ## Attributions
+The application is designed and built in Godot 4.4.1 (MIT License © 2007–present contributors).

+Icons used in the application are sourced and modified from Glyphs.fyi (MIT © Goran Spasojevic).

+Travel times, distances, and paths are collected from OpenRouteService; the map image is from OpenStreetMap (© openrouteservice.org by HeiGIT | Map data © OpenStreetMap contributors).

 # Wiki